-This year, Learning Disability Week takes place 14-20 June.
-The theme for 2021 is art and creativity.
+In 2021, Learning Disability Week took place from 14-20 June.
+The theme for the week was art and creativity.

 Pottery at Henshaws

 One of the Art Makers at Henshaws in Harrogate shared her pottery work and told us why creativity is so important.
 She says

 “Art and creativity means everything to me, it makes me feel happy because I can express myself by being creative, and Henshaws gives me the space and facilities to create works of art to sell to our customers in the shop”.

 Self-advocates with KeyRing self-advocacy service have shared different creative work they enjoy.

 Amanda shared her knitting and Gary has shared one of his paintings.